nod-ai/serve/docs/hardware_support/amd_support.md

 ### Selecting Accelerators Using `HIP_VISIBLE_DEVICES`

-If you have multiple accelerators on the system where you are running TorchServe yuo can select which accelerators should be visible to TorchServe by setting the environment variable `HIP_VISIBLE_DEVICES` to a string of 0-indexed comma-separated integers representing the ids of the accelerators.
+If you have multiple accelerators on the system where you are running TorchServe you can select which accelerators should be visible to TorchServe by setting the environment variable `HIP_VISIBLE_DEVICES` to a string of 0-indexed comma-separated integers representing the ids of the accelerators.

 If you have 8 accelerators but only want TorchServe to see the last four of them do `export HIP_VISIBLE_DEVICES=4,5,6,7`.